statycc/loop-fission/README.md

 <details>

   <summary>A more detailed explanation of benchmark transformations</summary>

-   In this repository, transformations of benchmarks have already been applied in the appropriate directories,
+   <br/>In this repository, transformations of benchmarks have already been applied in the appropriate directories,
    <code>fission</code> and <code>alt</code>, and we measure differences between those transformations and
    <code>original</code>.
 This section explains briefly how the transformations are generated in the first place.